mvolkmann/blog/src/prolog.md

 Questions test whether a term is true or they find variable values for which the term is true.

 Questions are written after the characters `?-`.

+The output from a question is a new, equivalent question that is often a disjunction (containing semicolons) that describes the possible solutions.
+Solutions assign values to all variables in a question, which is referred to as making them "ground".

 For example: